-US Marshals: Officer shot at hotel in northern Illinois
+Gunman who shot officer crashed car on interstate during chase; currently negotiating with police

+Interstate 55 is closed in both directions.
+The wounded officer, who police didn’t identify, was a McHenry County sheriff’s deputy assigned to the fugitive task force.

-Rockford police Lt.
-Andre Brass said investigators believe the suspect, 39-year-old Floyd E. Brown, is still armed and fled the hotel in a vehicle.
-Authorities did not immediately know the condition of the officer who was shot.
+Earlier Thursday Rockford police Lt.
+Andre Brass said police believe Brown has a rifle and should be "considered armed and dangerous."

-"Mr. Brown is considered armed and dangerous," Brass said.
-"Please do not approach."

-Brass said Brown was wanted on several warrants when the task force went to an Extended Stay America hotel in Rockford, about 80 miles (129 kilometers) northwest of Chicago.

-Brass didn't know what specific crimes the warrants alleged but said Brown was from the Springfield area, in central Illinois.
+Police said Brown was wanted on warrants from multiple Illinois counties when the task force went to an Extended Stay America hotel in Rockford, a city about 80 miles (129 kilometers) northwest of Chicago.
+Brown is from the Springfield area, in central Illinois.

-Police believe Brown had left the Rockford area by early Thursday afternoon.
-Investigators said he fled it a light blue or silver Mercury Grand Marquis.

 “We just want to end this incident peacefully with his surrender,” Brass said.
 “We have prayers for the officer that was hit and we have prayers for the officers that are trying to locate the suspect.”